mjarmijo/mkdocs_notes/docs/Linux/contex_switching.md

 - **Pausing Task A**: The kernel halts Task A’s execution when the scheduler decides to switch.
 The key here is to **preserve the task’s state** so that it can continue seamlessly from where it left off.

 - **What gets saved**: The kernel saves the following state of Task A:
-  - **CPU Registers**: These are temporary data storage areas used by the CPU to hold values that the task is currently working with (like intermediate calculations, pointers to memory, etc.).
-Each task has its own set of registers, so when switching, the current set of registers needs to be saved to avoid overwriting the task's data.
+  - **CPU Registers**: These are small, fast, temporary storage areas used by the CPU to hold values that the task is currently working with (like data, intermediate calculations, pointers to memory, etc.).
+They are also known as processor registers or memory registers
+    - Examples of CPU registers include the **program counter (PC)**, **stack pointer (SP)**, and general-purpose registers like **RAX**, **RBX**, **RCX**, etc.
+    - The registers hold critical information about the task’s execution state
+    - Saving and restoring these registers is essential for the task to resume correctly
+  - Each task has its own set of registers, so when switching, the current set of registers needs to be saved to avoid overwriting the task's data.
   - **Program Counter (PC)**: The program counter stores the address of the next instruction that the CPU will execute.
 This allows the task to resume from the exact point it was interrupted.
   - **Stack Pointer (SP)**: The stack pointer tracks the task’s current position on its stack.
 The stack is used to store function calls, local variables, and return addresses.
 This ensures that when Task A resumes, its function calls and local variables are intact.
   - **Additional Context**: In some cases, the kernel may also save the task’s floating-point or vector registers if the task uses advanced CPU features like SIMD instructions (e.g., for mathematical computations).

 - **Where the state is saved**: The saved context is typically stored in memory within **task_struct** (or **thread_info**) structures.
 These are kernel-managed data structures that represent each task.
 Each task has its own `task_struct`, which contains information like the saved CPU registers, process IDs, the task’s scheduling details, and more.

+### TO DO: ^^ What are the commands to see the task struct?? ^^

 ---